 What are the benefits to positive training?

 Dogs trained with positive methods learn confidence and good decision making skills, which makes for a more calm, predictable member of your family.

-We have found that using positive training is usually the fastest and safest way to achieve lasting results.
+We have found that using positive training is usually the safest way to achieve lasting results.
 Our focus isn't just on training, though.
 We aim to educate people on dog behavior and the best ways to communicate with and listen to their pups.

 The human/dog relationship thrives when good, science-based training meets a deeper understanding of our dogs' needs and communication style.